Along with the rest of public life, the justice system is tentatively starting to emerge from coronavirus lockdown. Jury

 We’re with you from start to finish.

-Our specialist criminal defence lawyers will ensure that your case is presented accurately, fairly and effectively.
-We will listen carefully and sympathetically, regardless of whether or not you have done anything wrong.
-And unlike other solicitors, we won’t hand you over to a stranger to represent you in court if your case requires it – from start to finish, you’ll deal directly with us.
+At Regan Peggs Solicitors, we’ll make sure that your case is presented correctly, fairly and effectively, and unlike other criminal defence solicitors, we won’t hand you over to a stranger to represent you in court if your case requires it – from start to finish, you’ll deal directly with us.

-With experience in all areas of criminal defence (and an excellent track record for success) we’ll give you clear, straightforward advice so you can make well-informed decisions about your case, and more importantly, your future.
+With experience in all areas of criminal defence (and an excellent track record for success) we’ll give you clear, straightforward advice to help you make well-informed decisions about your case, and more importantly, your future.

 Want a no-strings chat about your case?
 Make an enquiry now and we’ll be in touch as soon as we can.

 We have experience dealing with all types of criminal cases – including an excellent success rate in defence against serious criminal allegations, such as: